 If you are issued a PTA, you will be given a future date by the police officer, or you will receive one in the mail.
 Either way, a PTA is still an arrest, and you must go to court or else the judge will issue a bench warrant.
-If you hire a South Florida criminal defense attorney, your attorney will appear on your behalf on your court date and you will not have to appear.
+If you hire a Miami-Dade County criminal defense attorney, your attorney will appear on your behalf on your court date and you will not have to appear.

 The first court date following your bond hearing or arrest is your arraignment.
 At the arraignment you will enter a plea (not guilty, guilty, or no contest).
 If you plead guilty or no contest at arraignment you will be sentenced on the spot and the case will be over.
 If you plead not guilty, you will also make a demand for discovery (which requires the State Attorney's Office to show you police reports, photos, the names of witnesses, and any other evidence they have against you), and set the case for trial.

 Misdemeanors move quickly in Miami-Dade and Broward County Courts.
 The trial date will likely come up within 30 days of the arraignment.
 On the trial date you can decide whether you want to plead guilty or no contest or take your case to trial.